joedoyler/djangoProject_yourFit/README.md

  * See all available products for purchase in a way that I desire
  * Have quick access to my purchased goods in terms of seeing your purchase history on the site
  * visually see information on what is being offered on the site without having to click through multiple pages
- * be inspired by the website to take on my new fitness journey
  * Navigate the website without fear of being confused
  * Complete a purchase of products that I have selected from the website